rapyuta-robotics/rapyuta-io-docs/hugo/content/build-solutions/sample-walkthroughs/local-communication.md

 how to have multi-device communication within the same LAN.

 ## Learning objectives
-This tutorial will show you how to deploy a broker package locally for inter device communication using [rapyuta.io console](https://console.rapyuta.io).
+This tutorial will show you how to deploy a device routed network locally for inter device communication using [rapyuta.io console](https://console.rapyuta.io).

 ## Prerequisites